Food Manufacturing with Business Management FDS

 Principal methods of blended learning and teaching

 Induction for students on the blended learning programme will take place in September.
-This is a 1 day session for enrolment/induction/APL evidence/how to study/write reports/VLE system/e-mail/carry out initial assessments/meet staff and introduction to the Learning Resources Centre (LRC).
+This is a 1 day session for enrolment/induction/Accredited Prior Learning evidence/how to study/write reports/VLE system/e-mail/carry out initial assessments/meet staff and introduction to the Learning Resources Centre (LRC).

 Attendance at weekly lectures is optional for blended learning students where the module is being delivered to full time students.